rbonfichi/monte-carlo-gmp-pharma/README.md

 - Complete simulation examples in R
 - Case study: API assay in tablets
 - Decision-making and risk analysis
 - References and further reading
+- Glossary of key terms and concepts

 ---